datamade/ny-budget/README.md

 ## How to Re-Deploy
 This code can be customized to visualize another data set.
 ####Data Prepatation
 The budget data can be in various forms (csv, google doc, google fusion table), but must adhere to a fixed format in order for the app to process it properly.
 Budget column headers include: Fund ID, Fund, Department ID, Department, Short Title, Link to Website, Department Description, and Control Officer.
-Values for appropriations and expenditures must be broken down into a separate column for each year.
+Values for estimates and actuals must be broken down into a separate column for each year.

 See examples of prepped data:
   - [New Orleans](https://docs.google.com/spreadsheet/ccc?key=0AswuyKhD7LxVdGlERGdEckpaRDc4Q1RCN0tjZ2tMMGc&usp=sharing_eil#gid=0)